oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 **Response:**

-The actuator supports all action-target pairs shown in Table 2.3-1 - Command Matrix.
+The Actuator supports all Action/Target pairs shown in Table 2.3-1 - Command Matrix.

 ```
 {